 The existing operational quarry has been in use since the mid 1940's, and quarrying activities in the lands on the opposite side of the L6030 have been identified on the OSI 1888-1913 mapping.
 Quarrying activities in the vicinity of the Site have gradually increased in the subsequent years.
 With respect to social considerations, there has been little or no change to local activities as a result of quarrying activities in the vicinity of the Site since operations began, with the mainstay of local activities being agriculturally based.
-Therefore, as quarrying is an established practice, the continuation of extraction activities during the assessment period has been considered to have had a 'negligible (adverse)' impact on social consideration compared with the current dynamics.
+Therefore, as quarrying is an established practice, the continuation of extraction activities as part of the Proposed Development is considered to have a 'negligible (adverse)' impact on land use compared with the current dynamics.